 Crisis management on social media: all you need to know

-Sherlock Communications > Latest Posts > What We Do > Digital Marketing Agency > Crisis management on social media: all you need to know
+Sherlock Communications > Latest Posts > Digital Marketing > Crisis management on social media: all you need to know

 A brand’s digital reputation is built with a lot of effort, planning, content creation and audience relationships – work that can take weeks, months or even years.
 However, in this highly online world we live in, a positive image can be destroyed in a matter of minutes.
 Therefore, Crisis Management on Social Media is an essential strategy in the daily life of companies and communication professionals.